GovTechSG/seed-documentation/faqs/common-onboarding-issues.md

 <details><summary>While enabling FDA, I can't find <strong>Microsoft Defenders Endpoint Security Extension</strong>.
 Can I proceed with my onboarding?</summary>

 Yes, you may proceed with your SEED onboarding and the Microsoft Defenders Endpoint Security Extension should be available within four hours.
-If it is still not available after four hours, please raise a [Support Request](raise-an-incident-support-request) as it is required to ensure the completeness of your onboarding.
+If it is still not available after four hours, please create a [Support Request](raise-an-incident-support-request) as it is required to ensure the completeness of your onboarding.

 </details>
 <hr/>